 This document is the GlobalSign Certification Practice Statement.

-The OID for GlobalSign nv-sa (the GlobalSign) is an iso (1) identified-organization (3) dod (6) internet (1) private (4) enterprise (1) GlobalSign nv-sa (4146).
-GlobalSign organizes its OID arcs for the various Certificates and documents described in this CPS as follows:
+The OID for GlobalSign NV/SA (GlobalSign) is an iso (1) identified-organization (3) dod (6) internet (1) private (4) enterprise (1) GlobalSign (4146).
+GlobalSign organizes its OID arcs for the various